Get insider access

 7.2 Office

 The Beats Studio Pro are decent for office use.
-Their ANC feature is great at blocking out background chit-chat or the hum of a computer fan.
 They last around 28 hours of continuous use, so you don't have to worry about recharging daily.
+Plus, their ANC system does a decent job of cutting out the hustle and bustle of a busy office environment.
 However, they aren't ideal if you want very comfortable headphones for all-day use.
 They don't support multi-device pairing, so you must re-pair them when switching between your phone and computer.

 Pros